2nd Rhode Island Regiment: 2nd Rhode Island Regiment (1777–1781)

 The regiment was re-organized as the 2nd Rhode Island Regiment after the death of Colonel Hitchcock on 13 January 1777.
 Colonel Israel Angell was placed in command of the regiment.
 In late 1777 it fought at the Battle of Red Bank and Major Simeon Thayer of the 2nd led the defenders during the latter part of the Siege of Fort Mifflin.
 The 2nd Rhode Island spent the winter of 1778 at Valley Forge.

 In 1778 the 2nd Rhode Island Regiment distinguished itself at the Battles of Monmouth and the Rhode Island.
 From late 1778 to December 1780 the regiment was assigned to Starks's Brigade in the Main Army based in Morristown, New Jersey.

 The regiment's last major engagement was the Battle of Springfield in June 1780, where the regiment lost six killed, 31 wounded and three missing out of a strength of 160.
 The regiment also fought in several other skirmishes and minor engagements before being consolidated with the 1st Rhode Island Regiment in 1781.

 Consolidation (1781)

 In February 1781, the 2nd Rhode Island Regiment was combined with the remnants of the 1st Rhode Island Regiment to form the Rhode Island Regiment (1781–1783).
-The Rhode Island Regiment served until British evacuated New York and was finally disbanded on 25 December 1783.
+The Rhode Island Regiment fought at the Battle of Yorktown and served until British evacuated New York and was finally disbanded on 25 December 1783.